Wilmington Cataract Surgery – Delaware Cataract Care

 Initially, improvement in vision can be achieved with a change in corrective eyewear.
 However, as the condition progresses, cataract surgery becomes the only effective treatment option.

-Dr. Gregory Smith is a leading Delaware cataract surgeon who has been performing the procedure since 1983.
+Dr. S. Gregory Smith is a leading Delaware cataract surgeon who has been performing the procedure since 1983.
 In fact, he frequently trains other eye surgeons both nationally and internationally on the latest cataract surgery techniques.
 Most recently, Dr. Smith has acquired the revolutionary LenSx laser, which is used to perform several critical steps of cataract surgery.
 Please visit the respective page for more information on this groundbreaking cataract procedure.

 Cataract Surgery in Wilmington, DE